AC Milan signs Uruguay midfielder Laxalt on deadline day

 The former Roma and Arsenal forward Gervinho ended a two-year spell playing in China by signing for Parma on Friday.
 Parma said the 31-year-old Ivory Coast international signed a three-year contract.

+Juventus pulled off the biggest transfer of the summer in Europe by signing Cristiano Ronaldo from Real Madrid.

-Marchisio left Juventus, the club he joined 25 years ago as a seven-year-old, after what Juventus called “the agreed termination of his contract.”
-The club gave no further details.
-A popular player with the fans, Marchisio won seven Serie A titles with Juve.
+But a popular Juventus player left on deadline-day.
+Marchisio, who joined 25 years ago as a seven-year-old, departed after what the club called “the agreed termination of his contract.”

-The industrious Marchisio played nearly 400 games for the club, scoring 37 goals, but has been less prominent since a cruciate ligament injury in 2016.
+The industrious Marchisio played nearly 400 games for the club, scoring 37 goals and winning seven Serie A titles, but has been less prominent since a cruciate ligament injury in 2016.
 He played 15 times in Serie A last season.

+Napoli brought goalkeeper David Ospina from Arsenal on a season-long loan.
+The Colombia international — who played at the World Cup — fell down the pecking order at behind Peter Cech and Bernd Leno at Arsenal.

-Newly promoted Frosinone was also busy Friday, signing forward Joel Campbell from Arsenal.
-The Costa Rican had been an Arsenal player since 2011 but spent most of his time on various loan deals, including with Real Betis last season, and hadn’t played a competitive game for Arsenal since the 2015-16 season.
+Another player left the London club for Italy, with Joel Campbell joining newly-promoted Frosinone.
+The Costa Rica forward had been an Arsenal player since 2011 but spent most of his time on various loan deals, including with Real Betis last season, and hadn’t played a competitive game for the Premier League club since the 2015-16 season.

 Atalanta added to its midfield options by signing Argentine player Emiliano Rigoni from Zenit St. Petersburg on loan.
-The Russian team said the loan deal includes an option to buy Rigoni for an unspecified fee.
+The Russian team said the loan deal includes an option to buy Rigoni.